calveeen96/GDS-mini-project/ReadMe.md

 # GDS Mini Project

 This Spring boot application is developed using Java 11.
-The repository contains 3 files, `seed.csv`, `test_proper.csv` and `test_improper.csv`.
+The repository contains 3 csv files, `seed.csv`, `test_proper.csv` and
+`test_improper.csv`.

 `seed.csv` corresponds to the csv file that will be seeded upon application startup.